Unpaid care and domestic work

 4. Represent the most marginalised caregivers and ensure that they have a voice in the design and delivery of policies, services and systems that affect their lives.
 Design and implement labour policies and social protection mechanisms to protect women and girls and enable their access to decent and dignified work, in line with the ILO Decent Work Agenda.18

-How ActionAid helps women and girls doing unpaid care and domestic work
+How ActionAid supports unpaid care and domestic workers

-Governments and global macroeconomic agenda setters like the IMF and the World Bank have a huge role to play in co-creating progressive tax systems, putting a stop to austerity and cancelling debt for countries in the global south.
-These macroeconomic policy changes that ought to happen so that a more gender-just system can one day exist will have a significant impact on women's and girls' lives; particularly on their ability to access decent jobs.
+Governments and global macroeconomic agenda setters like the IMF and World Bank have a huge role to play in co-creating progressive tax systems, putting a stop to austerity and cancelling debt for countries in the global south.
+These macroeconomic policy changes, which ought to happen so that a more gender-just system can one day exist, will have a significant impact on women's and girls' lives; particularly on their ability to access decent jobs.
 ActionAid is part of a global movement calling for this change.

 Through our programmes, ActionAid works with women, girls, men and boys to create awareness about unpaid care and domestic work, associated gender stereotypes and how important it is to redistribute unpaid care and domestic work within the household and between communities and the state.